Scope Airbnb’s List of the World’s Trendiest Neighborhoods

 12. Chippendale, Sydney, Australia: This once less-than-desirable area has been revitalized with the addition of parks, fancy hotels and top-notch restaurants, making it one of the best places to stay in Sydney.

-13. Daehangno, Seoul, South Korea: This area used to house Seoul National University, and its main street is known as the spot for young people to be seen.
+the spot for young people to be seen.
 That means the ‘hood has become a cultural center, filled with shops, bars and even an impressive theater scene.

 14. Lyndale, Minneapolis, Minnesota: Known for being relaxed, artsy and residential, this Minneapolis enclave is pretty centrally located, so you’ll be able to quickly get where you need to be without have to shell out the cash to stay in the city center.